-This recipe for traditional spaghetti bolognese is a tasty and economical way to feed your family!
+This recipe for traditional spaghetti Bolognese is a tasty and economical way to feed your family!
 Ground beef slowly braised in aromatic tomato sauce with onions, garlic, carrots and celery is what you want to serve with your pasta!

-Comfort food, which is also healthy, is what we are after lately.
+It always feels like comfort food and can easily be made good for you as well.
 What could I make to satisfy and please both adults and some little picky eaters?

 Spaghetti Bolognese of course!
-Who doesn’t love pasta drenched in a meaty tomato sauce!
-Easy and most of the cooking time is hands off.
+Who doesn’t love pasta drenched in a meaty tomato sauce?

 Spaghetti Bolognese Recipe